+Crime Log (continued):

-• • Crime L The nature, date, time, and general location of each crime The disposition of the complaint, if known og (continued): • The school must make an entry or an addition to an entry to the log within two business days, as defined in 34 CFR $668.46(a)$, of the report of the information to the • campus security department, unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim The school may withhold information required under 34 CFR 668.46(f)(1) and (2) if there is clear and convincing evidence that the release of the information would: • Jeopardize an ongoing criminal investigation or the safety of an individual • Cause a suspect to flee or evade detection • Result in the destruction • of evidence The school must disclose any information withheld under 34 CFR 668.46(f)(3) once the adverse effect described in that paragraph is no • longer likely to occur The school may withhold under 34 CFR 668.46(f)(2) and (3) only that information that would cause the adverse effects described in that section • The school must make the crime log for the most recent 60-day period open to public inspection during normal business hours.
-The school must make any portion of the log older than 60 days available within two business days of a request for public inspection Emerger Procedu ncy Response and Evacuation res: regarding ol must include a statement of policy gemergency and response evacuation nual security report.
-This statement ude:
+- The school must make an entry or an addition to an entry to the log within two business days, as defined in 34 CFR 668.46(a), of the report of the information to the campus security department, unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim - The school may withhold information required under 34 CFR 668.46(f)(1) and (2) if there is clear and convincing evidence that the release of the information would: - Jeopardize an ongoing criminal investigation or the safety of an individual - o Cause a suspect to flee or evade detection - o Result in the destruction of evidence - The school must disclose any information withheld under 34 CFR 668.46(f)(3) once the adverse effect described in that paragraph is no longer likely to occur - The school may withhold under 34 CFR 668.46(f)(2) and (3) only that information that would cause the adverse effects described in that section - The school must make the crime log for the most recent 60-day period open to public inspection during normal business hours.
+The school must make any portion of the log older than 60 days available within two business days of a request for public inspection

+Emergency Response and Evacuation Procedures:

+The school must include a statement of policy regarding emergency and response evacuation in the annual security report.
+This statement must include:
-• The procedures the school will use

-to immediately notify campus

-community upon confirmation of a

-significant emergency or dangerous

-situation involving an immediate

-threat to the health or safety of

-students or employees occurring on
+The procedures the school will use to immediately notify campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus

-the campus

-Emergency Response and Evacuation
+Emergency Response and Evacuation Procedures (Continued):

-Procedures (Continued):

-A description of the process the

-school will use to:

-• Confirm that there is a

-significant emergency or

-dangerous situation as

-described in 34 CFR
+- A description of the process the school will use to: - Confirm that there is a significant emergency or dangerous situation as described in 34 CFR 668.46(g)(1)

-668.46(g)(1)

-\circ Determine appropriate

-segment(s) of campus

-community to receive a

-notification

-• Determine the content of

-the notification

-Initiate the notification

-system

-• A statement that the school will

-(w/o delay and taking into account

-the safety of the community)

-determine the content of the

-notification system, unless issuing s

-notification will, in the professional

-judgment of responsible authorities,

-compromise efforts to assist a

-victim or to contain, respond to, or

-otherwise mitigate the emergency

-• A list of the titles of the person or

-persons or organization or

-organizations responsible for

-carrying out the actions described in

-34 CFR 668.46(g)(2)

-• The school's procedures for

-disseminating emergency

-information to the larger

-community

-• The school's procedures to test the

-emergency response and evacuation

-procedures on at least an annual

-basis, including:

-• Tests that may be

-announced or

-unannounced

-Publicizing its emergency

-response and evacuation

-procedures in conjunction

-with at least one test per

--

-calendar year

-• Documenting, for each

-test, a description of the

-exercise, the date, time,

-and whether it was

-announced or

-announced or unannounced
+- Determine appropriate segment(s) of campus community to receive a notification - o Determine the content of the notification - o Initiate the notification system - A statement that the school will (w/o delay and taking into account the safety of the community) determine the content of the notification system, unless issuing s notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency - A list of the titles of the person or persons or organization or organizations responsible for carrying out the actions described in 34 CFR 668.46(g)(2) - The school's procedures for disseminating emergency information to the larger community - The school's procedures to test the emergency response and evacuation procedures on at least an annual basis, including: - Tests that may be announced or unannounced - Publicizing its emergency response and evacuation procedures in conjunction with at least one test per calendar year - Documenting, for each test, a description of the exercise, the date, time, and whether it was announced or unannounced